albertum1/US_Births_2018/README.md

 ## Files on this Repo
 'US_Birth_Columns': description of columns and what each value means<br>
-'Final.ipynb': Lengthy notebook describing my work '/Images': Folder containing plotted images
+'Final.ipynb': Lengthy notebook describing my work 'Images Folder': Folder containing plotted images

 ## Key Insights
 The purpose of this project is to find some variables that can best explain the variances of the baby birth weight.
 In a normal world, there should be no differences among baby weights regardless of features.
 However, we don't live in a normal world.
 Creating a best-fit line and interpretting its coefficients can bring light into why there might be such differences.